COMPARISON OF THE BIBLE'S

 This sequence does contain some problems.

-Light was listed as being created on day 1,
+Light was listed as appearing on day 1,

 but its source (the sun and stars) did not appear until day 4.
 Most creation